changlabtw/wpSBOOT/README.md

 weighted partial super bootstrap

 ## src/concatenate.pl
-Union concatenate alignments according to inputting order into a Super-MSA
+Union concatenate alignments according to inputting order into a Super-MSA with **PHYLIP** format.

 ### requirement
 Please install the following modules from BioPerl.
 Detailed information in <a href="https://bioperl.org/index.html">BioPerl</a>.